-What will the fall 2021 semester look like?
+What will the Spring 2022 semester look like?

 The health, safety and well-being of our students is our top priority.
 It will depend on the virus, advice from infectious disease experts, and other factors including travel restrictions, social distancing protocols, etc. We will provide details of changes based on the latest information.

-In approach to the fall semester we intend to provide in-person instruction, should circumstances allow.
+In approach to the spring semester we intend to provide in-person instruction.
 We are also planning for scenarios that would require us to provide hybrid options, if necessary.
 The planning process for all scenarios we are considering is ongoing and comprehensive, and as always, the safety of our community is our first priority.
-Updates on fall 2021 plans are continuously shared as soon as possible and posted on the 2021-2022 Academic Year Planning Page
+Updates on spring 2022 plans are continuously shared as soon as possible and posted on the 2021-2022 Academic Year Planning Page

 Are there changes to the Harvard University Student Health Program (HUSHP) plan for Academic Year 2021-2022?